 - Contractualism, Welfare Markets, Unemployment, Labour Market, Poverty, Welfare reform politics, Welfare-to-Work, Regionalism, Third Sector, Inequality, public service reform, Public policy, social enterprise, Devolution and social security, Social Policy

-Hayley's work focuses on the design and delivery of policies aimed at reducing unemployment and poverty.
-By employing a wide range of qualitative methods she researches how various levels of government, public and non-public organisations, are involved in social security, economic development, and anti-poverty policies in different localities across the UK.
+Dr Hayley Bennett is an expert on two areas: First, British labour market programmes, social security, and anti-poverty policies.
+Second, public administration (especially welfare markets), policy-making, third sector, and public service reform.
+By employing a wide range of qualitative methods her research focuses on how various levels of government, alongside private and third sector organisations, are involved in social security, economic development, and anti-poverty policies in different localities across the UK.

-Hayley joined Politics and IR in January 2015 as a Research Fellow within the What Works Scotland (WWS) collaborative.
-In this work she explores public service reform and the Scottish approach to policy making.
-As part of WWS she leads on a series of Collaborative Action Research inquiries with practitioners and policy makers addressing 'wicked issues.'
-Prior to WWS, Hayley was employed as a Research Fellow (Social Policy, University of Edinburgh) on a comparative European social policy project (Combating Poverty in Europe) exploring minimum income provision from a multi-level governance perspective in six European countries: Germany, the United Kingdom, Italy, Poland, Sweden, and Norway.
+Prior to WWS, Hayley was a Research Fellow in Social Policy on a comparative European social policy project (Combating Poverty in Europe) exploring minimum income provision from a multi-level governance perspective in six European countries: Germany, Italy, Poland, Norway, Sweden, and United Kingdom.

 Research activities (a selection)

-- Co-Investigator (2015) Labour maket activation policies in times of austerity (UK case study) for the European Trade Union Institute
+- Co-Investigator (2015) Labour market activation policies in times of austerity (UK case study) for the European Trade Union Institute

 - Co-Investigator (2014-2016) 'Blessed are the poor'.
 This project explores the role of Faith Based Organisations in anti-poverty work since 2010.
 (Funded via UoE, SSPS, Strategic Research Grant)